Cloudera Upgrade Overview

-There are two major parts of an upgrade: upgrading Cloudera Manager and upgrading CDH.
-When upgrading Cloudera Manager, you can select either an upgrade that uses tarballs or uses operating system packages.
-When you upgrade CDH, you can select an upgrade that uses packages or parcels.
-As part of an upgrade, you might also need to install a new version of the JDK.
-Cloudera Navigator is also upgraded as part of the Cloudera Manager upgrade.
+When upgrading Cloudera Manager, you can use tarballs or operating system packages.
+When upgrading CDH, you can use packages or parcels.
+You might also need to install a new version of the JDK.
+Cloudera Navigator is also upgraded when you upgrade Cloudera Manager.

-It is not required that you upgrade both Cloudera Manager and CDH, but you must upgrade to versions of Cloudera Manager and CDH that are compatible.
+You are not required to upgrade Cloudera Manager and CDH at the same time, but the versions of Cloudera Manager and CDH must be compatible.
 Cloudera Manager can manage clusters for the current and previous major versions of CDH and any equal or lower minor version of CDH.
 For example, Cloudera Manager 5.7.1 can manage clusters with CDH 5.7.2, CDH 5.6.1, and CDH 4.8.6 but cannot manage a cluster with CDH 5.8.1.
-Cloudera Manager 5.7.1 cannot manage clusters using CDH 3.x.
+Cloudera Manager 5.x cannot manage clusters using CDH 3.x.

 Assessing the Impact of an Upgrade

-You should plan for a sufficient maintenance window to perform an upgrade.
-Depending on which components you are upgrading, the number of hosts in your cluster, and the type of hardware, you might need up to a full day to perform all the steps to upgrade your cluster.
-There are also some information-gathering steps you should perform before beginning the upgrade procedures.
-These steps are detailed in the Cloudera Manager and CDH upgrade procedures.
+Plan for a sufficient maintenance window to perform an upgrade.
+Depending on which components you are upgrading, the number of hosts in your cluster, and the type of hardware, you might need up to a full day to upgrade your cluster.
+Before you begin the upgrade, you need to gather some information; these steps are also detailed in the Cloudera Manager and CDH upgrade procedures.

-Before upgrading, consult the release notes for the relevant versions of Cloudera Manager and CDH that you intend to upgrade to learn about API changes, deprecated features, new features, and incompatible changes.
+Before upgrading, consult the release notes for Cloudera Manager and CDH to learn about API changes, deprecated features, new features, and incompatible changes.
 Also check the CDH 5 and Cloudera Manager 5 Requirements and Supported Versions page to make sure that you are using a supported operating system, JDK, database, and other components.

 - Major Upgrades